 Located off of Homer’s Skyline Drive—about 5 miles from the split—the inn looks out over fields, mountains and Kachemak Bay.
 Depending on the time of year, lupins are blooming, or bright fireweed, or all manner of other colorful wildflowers.
 During the summer, you can easily walk from the inn to the nearby reservoir; during colder months, you can go cross-country skiing right off the deck.

 Either way, Marcella wants guests to feel at home.
 She took over the inn in 2012, after living in Seldovia (across the bay from Homer), and spending previous summers commercial fishing with her family out in western Alaska.
 She used her savings to buy this B&B and loves meeting travelers.
-Before you arrive, she welcomes you to email or call so she can help set up activities.
-She also likes to find the guests’ dietary needs or preferences, so that she can gear breakfasts to your liking—whether it’s eggs, breads, yogurt, and fruits—and stock the kitchen accordingly.
+She welcome you to email or call if you have any questions or need help with plans.
+During your stay she is available 24/7 and only a couple miles away.
 All accommodations have access to fully equipped kitchens.

-Inside the inn's five different options, the hickory-and-pine décor adds to the warm, sunny atmosphere.
+Inside the inn's three different options, the hickory-and-pine décor adds to the warm, sunny atmosphere.
 The first option is the Bear Paw, a studio apartment above the garage, which can sleep four (five if one is a small child).
 It has its own kitchen, bathroom with shower, a queen size bed, and a Murphy bed that converts to another queen.
-The second option is the Forget-Me-Not suite in the main house: it has a king-size bed, shower and a huge bathtub.
-The Forget-Me-Not sleeps two, but Marcella can add a small airbed for a child.
-Third option is The Top House which is located upstairs in the Main House.
-It is furnished with an adjustable tempurpedic queen bed along with two twin beds, a large-screen TV, entertainments center, loveseat and a bathroom with shower and granite countertops.
+The second option is The Main House which people love for it's elegant Alaskan private feeling.
+The Main House has two large bedroom, one with a king tempurpedic and the other with a queen tempurpedic and two single beds.
+There are also aerobeds.
+Each bedroom has bathrooms one with a jacuzzi tub and both with granite countertops.
+There is a great room, large kitchen, and dining with a nice deck in front.
+All furnishings, kitchen ware, and amenities are top notch.